 There are still many unknowns about this law.
 For example, providers and payers have certain requirements to comply with the law, but the standards for those requirements have not yet been fully defined.
 Additionally, the law is set to be officially enforced later this year, yet it remains to be seen what, if any, consequences there are for non-compliance.

 Essentially, the law has been defined and the intent is there.
-In instances where there is no opportunity to research care , consumers cannot be charged for out-of-network charges.
-These facts alone may help the No Surprises Act reduce the incidence of surprise bills for consumers right away.
-However, until there is enforcement and more is defined , surprise bills may not completely go away anytime soon.
+In instances where there is no opportunity to research care, consumers cannot be charged for out-of-network charges.
+These facts alone may help the No Surprises Act reduce the incidence of surprise bills for consumers.
+However, until there is enforcement, and the requirements are fully determined, surprise bills may not completely go away.

-What Do Providers Need to Know About the No Surprises Act?
+What Providers Need to Know About the No Surprises Act

 Under the new law, healthcare providers must give certain patients a cost estimate of care called a Good Faith Estimate.
 This requirement is sometimes abbreviated as GFE.
 Unfortunately, which patients need that estimate and what the estimate should look like is unclear.